chenaciousD/website/content/posts/GenAIPerspective.md

 +++
-title = 'All you need is curiosity - how GenAI will transform learning' date = 2023-10-22T18:54:38-08:00 draft = false description = "Blah blah blah"
+title = 'Curiosity is all you need: How AI will transform learning and creativity' date = 2023-10-22T18:54:38-08:00 draft = false description = "Blah blah blah"